SoCXin/web/source/zh-cn/vim2/BuildFuchsia.md

 title: Build Fuchsia
 ---
-As some of you may know that Google's new operating system [Fuchsia](https://en.wikipedia.org/wiki/Google_Fuchsia) has added support for OS-Q VIM2, but still under developing.
+As some of you may know that Google's new operating system [Fuchsia](https://en.wikipedia.org/wiki/Google_Fuchsia) has added support for Khadas VIM2, but still under developing.
 Now I will give some instructions about how to build Fuchsia and get it running on VIM2.
 Let's go!

 ### Prepare your build environment (Once per build environment)
 Install some essential packages: